 For example, Mempool space provides a visually rich and graphical representation of Bitcoin’s fee rates.

-History-based Estimation
+History-based estimation

 You can use historical transaction data to predict an estimated fee trend for future transactions.
 This method analyzes old data to identify patterns, fee movements, and fluctuations over time to provide a stable fee estimation.